Shopify/ui-extensions/documentation/upgrade/argo-checkout-0.8.0-to-0.9.0.md

 }
 ```

 If you find any incompatibilities with this React replacement and an NPM package that depends on React, please [raise an issue](https://github.com/Shopify/argo-checkout/issues/new).
-You can revert to the old system, which used [`@remote-ui/react`](https://github.com/Shopify/remote-ui/tree/main/packages/react) to bridge your code to the “Real” version of React, by adding both `react` (minimum version: 17.0.0) and `@remote-ui/react` (minimum version: 3.1.0) as dependencies in your project’s `package.json`:
+You can revert to the old system, which used [`@remote-ui/react`](https://github.com/Shopify/remote-ui/tree/main/packages/react) to bridge your code to the “real” version of React, by adding both `react` (minimum version: 17.0.0) and `@remote-ui/react` (minimum version: 3.1.0) as dependencies in your project’s `package.json`:

 ```diff
 {